Department of Political Science

 The political science major approaches these questions in five subfields: American politics, public policy, comparative politics, international relations, and political philosophy.
 The program offers students the flexibility to sample those subfields early via five “core” courses that introduce them to critical issues in those fields.
 Courses beyond the introductory level allow students to explore topics in greater depth, and in their senior year majors enroll in a small enrollment seminar in which they undertake research.

-Political science majors also have opportunities to undertake internships while studying abroad or in Washington, DC, in BU programs.
+Political science majors also have opportunities to undertake internships while studying abroad or in Washington, DC, through BU’s Study Abroad and Internship Programs.

 The political science major curriculum provides training in critical skills.
 Our courses require extensive writing, analytical thinking, and quantitative reasoning.
 Not surprisingly, political science majors succeed in diverse fields including business as well as government.
 A substantial proportion of our majors go on to graduate school, and in particular to law school, for which a political science major is an ideal preparation.